Stuart Davies BVSc MRCVS, explains how and why vaccines for horses work

 Colostral antibodies, while helping the foal during immune system development, have been suggested to affect the success of vaccinations at a young age.
 Foals who received colostrum failed to produce antibodies following influenza vaccination until 6-8 months of age – when colostral antibodies declined.
 However, this mechanism is not fully understood.
 The same does not occur in adult horses who receive an influenza booster when they already have influenza antibodies from exposure or previous vaccination.

 Vaccinations must be given within specific time periods between primary vaccination courses however, these time periods vary between the governing bodies of different countries.
-A protective level of antibodies against the disease vaccinated for has been established by studies and, failed to be achieved after just one vaccine.
 Interestingly, the window for 2nd vaccination for Equine Influenza Virus (EIV) can be 21-91 days after the first vaccination.
-A greater number of individuals in the 2 and 3 month gap vaccine group, had insufficient antibody levels by the time of 2nd vaccination.
+In a study a greater number of individuals in the 2 and 3 month gap vaccine group, had insufficient antibody levels by the time of 2nd vaccination.
 However, in delaying the 2nd vaccination till the later period provided a more intense antibody peak, and, an increased time before antibody levels declined prior to booster vaccination a year later.

-In order to increase the recognition of the vaccine the attenuated, inactivated or, part vaccine, is mixed with an adjuvant.
-It is the adjuvant, which can cause an injection site reaction.
+In order to increase the recognition of the vaccine the attenuated, inactivated or, part vaccine, is mixed with an adjuvant, and it is the adjuvant that can cause an injection site reaction.
 This can present a pyrexia (fever), swelling and discomfort surrounding the injection site.
-Unfortunately, to reduce the risk of injection site reaction, would consequentially affect bodily recognition and function of the vaccine.
-In summary, vaccinations are used to help protect the horse from many different infectious diseases.
+Unfortunately, reducing the risk of injection site reaction, would affect bodily recognition and function of the vaccine.
+In summary, vaccinations are used to help protect the horse from infectious diseases.

 References